navindra-bit/WpfUIHub/README.md

 You can use these designs as:

-- A starting point for your own WPF projects
+- A starting point for your own WPF projects.
-- Practice material to understand how WPF UI is created
+- Practice material to understand how WPF UI is created.
-- Templates to quickly build desktop apps
+- Templates to quickly build desktop apps.

 It helps new developers learn by example and save time while building beautiful apps.